jaimehinojos18/Project1/README.md

 - Main menu will appear
 - Use numbers to navigate through menu
 - Use m to manage your account
-- Use s to sign out
+- Use q to sign out
 ## Enjoy!